 For instance, two months after Nigeria got her independence in 1960 from Britain, Nigeria’s founding fathers immediately prioritized the freedom of other African countries still under colonialism, apartheid, and or racial discrimination.
 Chief among these African nations was South Africa where the black majority in that country were indiscriminately undermined and grossly abused.

 On the 14th of December 1960, Nigeria registered its utter displeasure with the white minority rule in South Africa by joining other freedom-loving countries of the world to champion the adoption of a landmark resolution of the United Nations called “The Granting of Independence to Colonial Countries and Peoples”.
-The Sharpville massacre which happened 7 months earlier, no doubt, amplified Nigeria’s decisions to take a stand against the grave injustice happening in South Africa.
+The Sharpville massacre which happened 7 months earlier, no doubt, amplified Nigeria’s decisions to take a stand against the grave injustices happening in South Africa.

 Through every available constitutional means within its power, Nigeria successfully contributed to the extermination of racial discrimination and superiority that was deep-rooted in South Africa, the Central African Federation, and East Africa.
 Many of these decisions taken through the years, often at a huge price, has led to political freedom in South Africa and other parts of the African continent.